Local Mortgage & Insurance Advisers in Christchurch

 The team at Loan Market Metro provide wealth of knowledge and over 20 years experience in helping people find the right solutions for their needs.

-From home loans, investment loans, business lending through to protecting your home, income & serious illness or death, we are here to make sure the process of borrowing and obtaining insurance is as stress free as possible.
+From home loans, investment loans and business lending through to protecting your home, income & serious illness or death, we are here to make sure the process of borrowing and obtaining insurance is as stress free as possible.

 Covering all areas of Christchurch and with access to a wide range of lenders you know and trust.